Hello, world

 |

 From a high level, here’s what’s going on.
-First, we create a VPC with two subnets – a public and a private.
-Then we define route tables for each subnet and associate them accordingly.
-Our public subnet will be exposed to the Internet via the Internet gateway directly, but we’ll put our private subnet behind a NAT gateway so that it can talk to the Internet but the Internet can’t get in.
-Finally, we’ll create some security groups that let some traffic flow freely.
+First, we create a VPC.
+The VPC lets us ensure our services are isolated from the rest of AWS and the world, which is definitely a good thing.
+But VPCs don’t come with any built-in configuration, so we have to do that ourselves.
+To our VPC, we add two sets of public and private subnets in two availability zones.
+This is a best practice that happens to be an AWS requirement: even if one of the availability zones go down, we should still be okay.
+Next, we define a route table for the public and private subnets and associate them accordingly: our public subnets will be exposed to the Internet via the Internet gateway directly, but we’ll put our private subnets behind a NAT gateway so that it can talk to the Internet but the Internet can’t get in.
+Finally, we’ll create some security groups so the Internet can reach our ALB, our ALB can reach our service and our service can reach the Internet.

 Note that if we were using the console to do these operations, we’d get a couple security groups by default.
 Terraform removes these, however, so we have to recreate them explicitly.
 Also, check out those output